|

 89 Sylvers released his self titled debut album "Leon

 F. Sylvers III" but it was a poor and uninspiring set.
-The only

-the best tracks for others which was a generous gesture indeed.
-Further
+Sylvers really made the best tracks for others which was

-on in to the 90s Sylvers worked once again with Stacy Lattisaw besides
+worked once again with Stacy Lattisaw besides Smokey Robinson,

-Smokey Robinson, Double action theatre but didn't show any great potential
+Double action theatre but didn't show any great potential

 over all.

-time ago reached his zenith.
-Like most musicians in black music from
+had long time ago reached his zenith.
+Like most musicians

-the early 80s he had some difficulties to adapt himself the to always
+in black music from the early 80s he had some difficulties

-ongoing changes in the music, especially after the mid 80s.
-To produce
+especially after the mid 80s.
+To produce such an amazing

-one knows for sure!
+no one knows for sure!

 Leon